sharetribe/flex-docs/src/docs/concepts-pricing-and-commissions/commissions-and-monetizing-your-platform/index.md

 In addition to percentages, you can define commissions with fixed sums as the `unitPrice` of the line item using `quantity` instead of `percentage`.

-In the following example, both the provider and customer pay a fixed commission regardless of the listing price or quantity.
+In the following example, both the provider and customer pay a fixed commission regardless of the listing price or quantity, and Console-based commissions are ignored.

 ### Example